atharvwalawalkar05-pixel/Recircle_Pro_Front/DEPLOY.md

 - Rotate any keys that were leaked.
 - Add monitoring/alerts for the backend (Render provides logs and integrations).
 - Configure least-privileged DB user and restrict network access.

+Quick troubleshooting checklist if Render deployment fails with DB connection errors:
+- Confirm `MONGO_URI` is set in the Render dashboard and does not contain `localhost` or `127.0.0.1`.
+- Confirm the MongoDB user has network access allowed (if using Atlas, allow Render's outbound IPs or use SRV connection string and proper firewall rules).
+- Check Render logs (Logs → Live) for the `FATAL ERROR` messages added to `config/db.js` which will tell you if the URI looked local.
+- Ensure `JWT_SECRET` is set; the server will still start if missing but auth will fail.

 If you want, I can create a `server /health` route for a simple health check, add CI checks to block accidental commits of `.env`, or prepare a sample Render service creation script.